Tippi Cannot, And Hitchcock Too...

-First on the list is Marnie, and while there are a few things to recommend it, it has to be considered a minor Hitchcock film.
-It was as if he tried to bring another version of Spellbound (in terms of plot and greatness) but ended up with another version of Suspicion (one of his weakest films).
+Marnie, Alfred Hitchcock's followup to The Birds, has a few things to recommend it.
+However, I would consider it a minor Hitchcock film.
+It was as if he tried to bring another version of Spellbound in terms of plot and greatness but ended up with another version of Suspicion.

 There are certainly signs that Hitchcock is still a visual craftsman of the first rank.
 When we first see Marnie's face, it's a pure vision of exquisite beauty, accentuated by Bernard Herrmann's beautiful score.
 Another flash of genius is when Marnie finally pulls of her heist.
 In the scene, she is suppose to be alone, but we see in the wide shot that parallel to her is a cleaning lady.
 When Marnie starts to leave, she realizes there may be a witness.
 She takes her heels off and tiptoes out, but we see her shoe start to slip out.
-When the other shoe literally drops...well, why ruin it for you?
+Hitchcock builds up the tension beautifully.

 There is one good thing in Marnie: Bernard Herrmann's beautiful score.
 The title music and the music for the fox hunt are especially good and memorable.
-The soundtrack is worth getting, and it's unfortunate that both the studio and Hitchcock disliked it--the director wanting a pop score instead of the traditional, lush music that was Herrmann's forte.
-Tragically, this would be their last collaboration--Hitchcock dumping Herrmann when the music for Torn Curtain wasn't pop.
-That should be remembered as the first step in the fall of Sir Hitch.
+The soundtrack is worth getting, and it's unfortunate that both the studio and Hitchcock disliked it given it's about the only strength Marnie has.